Coronavirus: Advice and guidance for Cycling UK member and affiliate groups

 Please get in contact if you require the sports exemption and we can review it on a case by case basis.

-The guidance for organised cycling activity was revised by sportscotland and Scottish Cycling on 13 November.
-The full Scottish Cycling guidance is here but the key points for adult outdoor group riding are:
+The guidance for cycling activity was revised by sportscotland and Scottish Cycling on 1 December.
+The key points of the Scottish Cycling guidance are:

 - Adult (18 +) group rides for up to 30 individuals from any household are permitted in Levels 0 to 2; physical distancing is suspended during the activity, but must be adhered to during and after the activity

-- Adult (18 +) group rides of up to 7 people from unlimited households are permitted in Levels 3 and 4, but with physical distancing required before, during and after the activity.
+- Adult (18 +) group rides of up to seven people from unlimited households are permitted in Levels 3 and 4, but with physical distancing required before, during and after the activity.

-- All organised cycling groups must adhere to the Covid protocols; sportscotland has provided guidance here for Covid officers
+- All organised cycling groups must adhere to the Covid protocols; sportscotland have provided guidance for Covid officers

 Cycling UK guidance remains that group size should not exceed 15 people

 For social and informal cycling, the infographic below explains the ratios that are permitted:

 New regulations came into force Monday 9 November, which expire on 21 February 2021.